yidatao/PythonChallengeWalkthrough/Walkthrough.md

 * My own solution is not really elegant.
 Yet I found one good solution which requires only 2 lines of code:
   * `sets = re.findall("(1+|2+|3+)", s)`
   * `return "".join([str(len(x))+x[0] for x in sets])`

+##Level 11
+* The only hint is "odd even".
+So it must have something to do with the image's coordinates.
+* For coordinates (x, y), there are four possibilities if we check whether their values are odd or even: (odd, even), (odd, odd), (even, odd), and (even, even)
+* So for pixels that have the same odd/even properties, we put them into a new image, whose size is now half of that of the original image.
+* Finally we end up with four new images.
+Two of the images that are created with (even, even) and (odd, odd) pixels of the original image reveal the answer 'evil', which appears on the top-right corner.